 When someone is intentionally hurt either with the use of actions or words, then we call it bullying.
-Bullying is a consistent act undertaken with the purpose of hurting the other person.
-Bullying can have a long lasting impact on the person being bullied.
+Bullying is a consistent act undertaken to hurt the other person.
+Bullying can have a long-lasting impact on the person being bullied.

 While many people do not consider it bullying if the bullied is not physically hurt, it is a totally wrong mentality.
 Bullying can take up various forms, can happen at various platforms, and has the power to injure a person physically, emotionally, mentally or spiritually.

 - Pushing or shoving